For shared drives:

-If you would like assistance mapping the drive, please contact the Technology Help Desk.
+If you would like assistance mapping shared drives or personal home drives, please contact the Technology Help Desk.

 To see your specific drive mappings, please login below.

 Windows 10 - How to Map a Network Drive

 Microsoft Windows 10 comes with a MAP NETWORK DRIVE wizard.